-The Insurer will use the information you, your employer and your treating doctor have provided when making their assessment.
+The Insurer will use the information you, your employer and your treating doctor provide when making its assessment.

 The Insurer may also:

 - ask for additional reports from your doctor/s, - ask you to provide more information, - ask your employer for more information, and/or - make an appointment for you to have a medical examination with an independent specialist/s.